Big Fat Liar: Cast

-Kenan Thompson, Dustin Diamond and the film's director Shawn Levy appear as guests at the after party of the premiere of Wolf's action comedy Whitaker and Fowl, which they criticise.
-Jaleel White also appears uncredited as himself, starring as Officer Fowl in Whitaker and Fowl.
-White is annoyed that Wolf often calls him "Urkel".
+Kenan Thompson, Dustin Diamond, and the film's director Shawn Levy appear as guests at the after party of the premiere of Wolf's action comedy Whitaker and Fowl, which they criticize.
+Jaleel White also appears uncredited as himself portraying Officer Fowl in Whitaker and Fowl and is often annoyed when Wolf calls him "Urkel".

 Production

 Screenwriter John Hamburg provided rewrites during production, but final writing credits were awarded to Dan Schneider (screenplay/story) and producer Brian Robbins (story only).

 Filming

 Big Fat Liar was filmed from March to June 2001.
 The film was filmed at Universal Studios Hollywood (with sets from the film The Scorpion King visible in some scenes) and its Flash Flood set, and Los Angeles International Airport, as well as in Glendale, Monrovia, Pasadena, and Whittier, California.

 The exotic Intermec 6651 Handheld PC appears as the computer used by Lester Golub to help Jason by releasing a stream of water into Marty's path.